-Waiting on the Lord has nothing to do with twiddling our thumbs in boredom.
+Why is it so hard to wait?
+Perhaps we misunderstand what waiting is all about.
+Is waiting on the Lord the same thing as twiddling my thumbs?
+Should I clear my mind of everything?
+I have learned the answer to both of these questions is NO. Waiting has nothing to do with twiddling my thumbs in boredom.
 Waiting is not passive.
 It is an activity.
 It is quiet, active stillness.
 Waiting is a directed, purposeful expectancy.
 It is a definite directing of our attention toward God, waiting for His intervention in our circumstances and waiting for further instructions.

 One way we will know God’s instructions is through His Word.
 I am aware of the tendency of some to take Scripture out of context to make it fit their particular need.
 That is not what I’m suggesting.
 Rather, those who earnestly seek God’s leading will be tuned to the prompting of the Holy Spirit.
 Scripture was not made for us to prove our point, but to speak God’s truth to our spirits.

 Another way we will know God’s instructions is through the changing of our circumstances.
-Not all change in circumstances is instruction for the Lord, so as we study Scripture the Holy Spirit will give us discernment to know the difference.
+Not all change in circumstances is instruction from the Lord, so as we study Scripture the Holy Spirit will give us discernment to know the difference.
 Sometimes, we are so close to the experience we want to believe God has ordered the change in our lives – particularly if the change is for the better.
 We are wise to listen to what the Spirit says to us through God’s Word and the counsel of godly friends.

+God says, “I will instruct you and teach you in the way you should go; I will guide you with My eye” (Psalm 32:8).
 We must wait until He is ready to give us counsel.
 I know it’s hard.
 I struggle at times in my life with waiting.
 I find the longer God takes to give direction the more He has to teach me.
 When things aren’t going smoothly, I have to trust His love for me and not complain.
 I can’t step in front of God and not get in trouble.
-Once in the thick of the battle, no matter how dark the clouds, how heavy the fog, how hot the fire, and how fierce the fight, I need to wait on God’s instruction.
-When I make it through and His direction becomes evident, I will be able to look back at my struggles as times He was able to teach me most effectively.
+Once in the thick of the battle, no matter how dark the clouds, how heavy the fog, how hot the fire, and how fierce the fight, we need to wait on God’s instruction.
+Once we make it through and His direction becomes evident, we will be able to look back at our struggles as times He was able to teach us most effectively.

-God uses that waiting time to get us in step with His timing.
+Second, it is wise to wait because God uses that waiting time to get us in step with His timing.
 I have come to recognize the importance of being in step with God’s timing.
 I have a sense of peace.
 When I run ahead of Him, I have no sense of calm.
 Instead of peace, I am constantly trying to figure out how to make my decisions work.
 But when I am in His timing, I don’t have to worry about making it work.
 God wouldn’t have me do something if He had not already figured out how to see me through.

 Delayed timing, from our perspective, is perfect timing from God’s point of view.
 Most of the time, our decisions affect others’ lives.
+In God’s timing, He perfectly meshes it all together.
 When what we decide to do affects another person, being in God’s will is doubly important because we have more than our lives at stake.
-In God’s timing, He perfectly meshes it all together.

 How do we wait?
 First, we wait actively.
-We wait where we are, doing what God says to do, until He intervenes or tells us to do something different.
+We wait where we are, doing what God says to do, until God intervenes or tells us to do something different.
 It is probably not a good idea to quit your job until God has led you to another one.
 Most of the time, God is not going to say, “Do nothing and shut down your life until further notice.”

 Second, we wait patiently: “Rest in the Lord and wait patiently for Him” (Psalm 37:7).
 We are willing to endure until He works.
 Waiting patiently is always easier when we’re resting in Him.

-Third, we wait expectantly.
+Fourth, we wait expectantly.
 This is a period of time in which we sharpen our discernment and learn to look for evidence of God working.
 We live in anticipation of what He is going to do.

-Fourth, we wait courageously because we are standing on the Word of God: “I wait for the Lord, my whole being waits, and in His Word I do hope” (Psalm 130:5).
+Fifth, we wait courageously because we are standing on the Word of God: “I wait for the Lord, my whole being waits, and in His Word I do hope” (Psalm 130:5).
 Waiting courageously is not the absence of fear, but a calmness and stability in the midst of fear, and inner sense of leaning on the arms of a perfect heavenly Father.
 We wait courageously claiming the promises from God’s Word that He loves us and will do what is best for us.
 Just because He doesn’t work as quickly as we think He should is no proof of His indifference to our needs.

 What are the consequences of not waiting?
 When we fail to wait, we get out of God’s will.
-Even if we do the right thing at the wrong time, it is disobedience.
+Even if you do the right thing at the wrong time, it is disobedience.
 Running ahead of God is not obedience.
 When we fail to wait, we not only get out of God’s will, but delay God’s planned blessing in our lives.
 If God is waiting so that He can stretch our faith and we run ahead, He may have to wait longer to make sure we have learned the lesson.
 We only lengthen the training time!

 Failing to wait also brings confusion into our lives.
 We feel no sense of direction because we are going so hurriedly, and we don’t take time to reflect on where we are headed.
 We speed through important intersections in our lives and refuse any four-way stops.
 This is especially disastrous because some decisions are lifetime decisions.

 God sends sunshine and rain, yet we don’t want to see what He is growing in us.
 We get impatient and want to dig up what the Vinedresser is bringing forth (John 15:1).
 In the process, we ruin the fruit He is developing in our lives.
 Some fruit takes a long time to mature.
 The One who wants to bring it forth in our lives knows exactly how long we need to wait.
 Waiting is not wasted time.
-It brings forth the most luscious fruit of all.
+It brings forth the most luscious fruit of all!